-We intend to apply to have our units listed on the Nasdaq, under the symbol "XPDIU" and, once the Class A common stock and warrants begin separate trading, we expect that our Class A common stock and warrants will be listed on the Nasdaq under the symbols "XPDI" and "XPDIW," respectively.
+We have been approved to list our units on the Nasdaq under the symbol "XPDIU."
+Once the Class A common stock and warrants begin separate trading, we expect that our Class A common stock and warrants will be listed on the Nasdaq under the symbols "XPDI" and "XPDIW," respectively.